tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

   - If you need to create more than just a couple of test accounts you can use the [openDesk User Importer](https://gitlab.opencode.de/bmi/opendesk/tooling/user-import) that utilizes the UDM REST API for user account creation.
   - Downsides: Managing groups and deleting accounts needs to be done manually.
 - Automated Pre-provisioning:
-  - Pre-provisioning users and groups including de-provisioning (deleting) accounts is the best practise as it ensures that openDesk is in sync with your organization's IAM.
+  - Pre-provisioning users and groups including de-provisioning (deleting) accounts is the best practice as it ensures that openDesk is in sync with your organization's IAM.
   - There are at least two ways of implementing the pre-provisioning:
   - UDM REST API:
     - Build a provisioning solution by yourself using the [UDM REST API](https://docs.software-univention.de/developer-reference/5.0/en/udm/rest-api.html).